defold/extension-poki-sdk/README.md

 local value = poki_sdk.get_url_param(key) -- in JS it's PokiSDK.getURLParam('id')

--- Also, it's possible to check if AdBlock is active.
+-- Also, it's possible to check if AdBlock is active. poki_sdk.is_ad_blocked()
--- The value updates ones when game init. poki_sdk.is_ad_blocked()
 ```
 It's possible to use the [original HTML5 integration manual](https://sdk.poki.com/html5/), but this Defold SDK implements the following points from the original manual, so you can ignore them: